fabiobohren/new-readmes/xamarin_document_scanner_readme.md

 * **User guidance**: Ease of use is crucial for large user bases.
 Our on-screen user guidance helps even non-tech-savvy users create perfect scans.

 * **Automatic capture**: The SDK automatically captures the scan when the device is optimally positioned over the document.
-This reduces the risk of blurry or incomplete document scans compared to manually-triggered capture and ensures reliable document scanning at all times.
+This reduces the risk of blurry or incomplete document scans compared to manually-triggered capture.

 * **Automatic cropping**: Our SDK automatically straightens and crops the scans, ensuring high-quality document scans at all times.